Elevated1s/book-principles-app/OPENAI_SETUP.md

 ## 🤖 **Real AI Integration Setup**

-Your app now supports real AI processing using OpenAI's GPT models!
+Your app now supports real AI processing using OpenAI's latest models!
 Here's how to set it up:

 ## **Step 1: Get an OpenAI API Key**